Travel Instructions for New Employees

-The Travel Department is part of Purchasing Department located in the Auxiliary Services Building.
+The Travel Department is part of the Purchasing Department located in the Auxiliary Services Building.
 We are one of the departments that support your travel needs.

 The Travel Office is dedicated to providing you with the very best travel support.
 We offer the following services:

-Air tickets will be centrally billed to BYU-Idaho's business travel account.
+- Air tickets will be centrally billed to BYU-Idaho's business travel account.

-Our service hours are from 8:00 am to 5:00 pm Monday through Friday.
+- Our service hours are from 8:00 am to 5:00 pm Monday through Friday.
 We can be contacted at:

 If you have any questions or need assistance while you are traveling or after business hours, please call our emergency telephone number listed above.
 We can help with canceled flights, emergency return trips and most any needs you might have while traveling.

 An E-ticket will be issued for domestic and international travel.
 Most airlines now charge extra for a paper ticket.
-You will receive notification of ticketing via Virtually There.
-Virtually There is a web site with real-time itineraries, destination information, record of your invoice, and last minute flight schedule information.
+You will receive notification of ticketing via Trip Case.
+Trip Case is a web site with real-time itineraries, destination information, record of your invoice, and last minute flight schedule information.
 You are connected specifically to your reservation.
 In each airline ticket record we will record an email that will enable you to retrieve the ticketing information.
 Each email address registered to this ticket will receive a link to a web site that contains all of the flight information.
 This information will record any flight time or flight number change and update the record automatically.
 The Travel Office recommends the traveler print the itinerary and ticket information just before they travel, so the information is up to date.

 The Travel Office will also have a live record of the traveler's information and resend the email to remind the traveler to review the flight information if there has been a major flight change.

-Should a flight change be required, most airlines charge a fee to change a penalty-fare ticket.
+Should a flight change be required, most airlines charge a fee to change a ticket.
 In addition to the fee there is a chance of paying a difference in the fare if your new ticket costs more than the original ticket.
 The traveler is responsible to get approval for the additional charge.
 If the traveler needs to change the return portion of the ticket after departure, they may call the airline directly or call the Travel Office for assistance.
 Usually the Travel Office can offer more options than the airline.

-If the ticket must be canceled completely, please call the travel office.
+If the ticket must be canceled completely, please call the Travel Office.
 We can keep a log of canceled tickets.
 The destination, routing, and dates of travel may be changed, but the name cannot be changed.
 When the ticket is used again, there will usually be a penalty, plus additional fare.

 AmericInn Rexburg, ID

-Comfort Inn Rexburg, ID
+Quaility Inn Rexburg, ID

 Springhill Suites Rexburg, ID

 BYU-Idaho has a preferred rate with Marriott, LaQuinta, and Best Western Hotels.
 Generally, we can find best rates available on hotels.
-Let us know if you would like to compare prices to get the best rate.

 Passports: The Travel Office would like to keep record of your passport if you have one.
 Responsibility for renewal and initial application is the traveler's.
 Most countries require your passport be valid for six months after scheduled departure from the international country.
-New passport requirements for travel to Canada and Mexico are in effect 31 Dec 2006.
-Please see our web page for updates.